Carona in Cherokee County, Kansas — The American Midwest (Upper Plains)

 Erected by Heart of the Heartlands Railroad Club.

 Location.
-37° 16.651′ N, 94° 52.067′ W. Marker is in Carona, Kansas, in Cherokee County.
-Marker can be reached from 6769 NW 20th Street.
+37° 16.628′ N, 94° 52.08′ W. Marker is in Carona, Kansas, in Cherokee County.
 Touch for map.
-Marker and depot are along the railroad tracks at the Heart of the Heartlands Railroad Club's Carona Depot Complex and Museum.
-Marker is in this post office area: Scammon KS 66773, United States of America.
+Marker and engine are at the Heart of the Heartlands Railroad Club's Carona Depot Complex and Museum.
+Marker is at or near this postal address: 6769 NW 20th Street, Scammon KS 66773, United States of America.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Southern Pacific Bay Window Caboose (within shouting distance of this marker); 1932 Plymouth 0-6-0 Switch Engine (within West Mineral War Memorial (approx. 3.1 miles away); 40 Cubic Yard Dipper (approx. 4 miles away); Fire Bell (approx. 4 miles away); Miner's Memorial (approx. 4 miles away); Star Cemetery / Borland Cemetery Veterans Memorial (approx. 5.1 miles away); Veterans Memorial (approx. 5.7 miles away).
+Southern Pacific Bay Window Caboose (a few steps from this marker); Missouri Pacific Wooden Frame Depot (within shouting distance of this marker); West Mineral War Memorial (approx. 3 miles away); 40 Cubic Yard Dipper (approx. 4 miles away); Fire Bell (approx. Miner's Memorial (approx. 4 miles away); Star Cemetery / Borland Cemetery Veterans Memorial (approx. 5.1 miles away); Veterans Memorial (approx. 5.7 miles away).
 Touch for a list and map of all markers in Carona.

 Also see . . .

 1. Heart of the Heartlands Railroad Club.
 (Submitted on August 21, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.)